Alethio/ethereum-lite-explorer/README.md

 #### With Ganache
 First of all, if you do not have it, download and install [Ganache](https://truffleframework.com/ganache) which will give you your own personal test chain.

-After setting up and starting Ganache, update the `config.dev.json` file and set `nodeUrl` to `'http://localhost:7545'`.
+After setting up and starting Ganache, update the `config.dev.json` file and set the `nodeUrl` attribute for the `eth-lite` plugin to `http://127.0.0.1:7545`.

 Build and start Lite Explorer
 ```sh